KeychainMDIP/kc/README.md

-  create-challenge-cc <did> [name]           Create challenge from a credential DID create-credential <file> [name]            Create credential from schema file create-id <name> [registry]                Create a new decentralized ID create-response <challenge>                Create a Verifiable Presentation from a challenge create-schema <file> [name]                Create schema from a file create-template <schema>                   Create a template from a schema create-wallet                              Create new wallet (or show existing wallet)
+  create-challenge-cc <did> [name]           Create challenge from a credential DID create-credential <file> [name]            Create credential from schema file create-id <name> [registry]                Create a new decentralized ID create-response <challenge>                Create a response to a challenge create-schema <file> [name]                Create schema from a file create-template <schema>                   Create a template from a schema create-wallet                              Create new wallet (or show existing wallet)